sgibson47/play-the-game/notes.md

   when the moves counter is 2 or greater the "End Turn" button should be rendered

-  clicking "End Turn" should trigger a request to games#update that deals up to 7 cards and should reset the moves counter
+  clicking "End Turn" should trigger a request to games#upte that deals up to 7 cards and should reset the moves counter